lommaks777/pesonalisev2/.qoder/repowiki/en/content/System Overview.md

 The system architecture integrates multiple technologies and services to create a seamless flow from user onboarding through personalized lesson delivery.
 At its core, the application uses Next.js App Router with React Server Components to deliver a dynamic, server-rendered user interface that efficiently handles both static content and real-time personalization.
 User interactions begin with a comprehensive survey that captures critical information about the student's background, motivations, target clients, desired skills, fears, expected outcomes, and preferred practice models.

 This information is then processed through an AI-powered personalization engine that generates customized lesson content for each student.
-The system integrates with Supabase for data persistence, OpenAI for AI content generation, and external Learning Management Systems (LMS) like GetCourse for user acquisition and course delivery.
+The system has been fundamentally refactored to process full lesson transcripts directly rather than compressed templates, enabling richer, more contextually accurate personalization.
+The platform integrates with Supabase for data persistence, OpenAI for AI content generation, and external Learning Management Systems (LMS) like GetCourse for user acquisition and course delivery.
 The architecture is designed to be scalable, with clear separation of concerns between frontend presentation, API routes, database operations, and external service integrations.

-The platform serves multiple stakeholders: students receive personalized educational content that addresses their specific needs and concerns; administrators can monitor user engagement and system performance; and developers benefit from a well-structured codebase with clear API contracts and modular components.
+The platform serves multiple stakeholders: students receive personalized educational content that directly addresses their specific needs and concerns; administrators can monitor user engagement and system performance; and developers benefit from a well-structured codebase with clear API contracts and modular components.
 This documentation provides a comprehensive overview of the system architecture, explaining how these components work together to deliver a personalized learning experience.

 **Section sources**
 - [SYSTEM_OVERVIEW.md](file://SYSTEM_OVERVIEW.md#L0-L202)